We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the morning when visiting Wick.
-Generally the prices will increase for flights in the afternoon as these tend to have higher demand.
+To get the best value, try booking a flight in the afternoon when visiting Wick.
+Generally the prices will increase for flights at midday as these tend to have higher demand.

 Flying in from Edinburgh on a clear sunlit evening, Wick will sit silhouetted in the warm pastels of dusk, the glimmer of the North Sea rippling on its shore.
 Known as the Gateway to John O’Groats, the seat of County Caithness is one of the last settlements on mainland Britain, a charming seaside town at the very northern cusp of the great Scottish Highlands.
 Visitors will enjoy a warm atmosphere of fine restaurants and pubs where all the very best of local culture and cuisine will be readily on offer.
 Further colour can be found in the classic examples of Scottish Baronial architecture that characterize Wick, their ornate designs giving the town a grand, almost medieval feel.
 This is not surprising, for just over a mile to the southeast lies the ruins of Old Wick Castle, a 12th century fortress that acted as a stronghold for Earl Harald Maddadsson during the Norse occupation of Orkney.